aws-amplify/docs/cli/graphql.md

 Object types that are annotated with `@auth` are protected by a set of authorization rules.
 Currently, @auth only supports APIs with Amazon Cognito User Pools enabled.
-You may use the `@auth` directive on both object type definitions and field definitions in your schema.graphql.
+You may use the `@auth` directive on object type definitions and field definitions in your project's schema.

 When using the `@auth` directive on object type definitions that are also annotated with `@model`, all resolvers that return objects of that type will be protected.
-When using the `@auth` directive on a field definition, that field will be authorized based on attributes in the parent type.
+When using the `@auth` directive on a field definition, a resolver will be added to the field that authorize access based on attributes found the parent type.

 #### Definition